 Colleen is age 62.
 If she waits until age 67 (her full retirement age) to collect, she will receive approximately $2,000 per month.
 However, if she begins taking benefits at age 62, she’ll receive only $1,400 dollars per month.
 This “early retirement” penalty is permanent and results in her receiving 30% less.
 If she waits until age 70, her monthly benefits will increase another 24% over what she would receive at age 67, to a total of $2,480 per month.

-The retirement modeling tool in the Planning & Guidance Center on NetBenefits allows you to estimate Social Security Benefits payable at various ages.
+The Retirement Analysis tool in the Planning Summary on NetBenefits allows you to estimate Social Security Benefits payable at various ages.
 The estimates are based on your current pay and the age you wish to begin payments.

 You may also consider visiting the Social Security website for estimates based on your complete work history.
 You can find valuable information about eligibility, full retirement ages and special payment arrangements for certain situations.
 Access the Social Security website to learn more.